zweitag/code-style/stylelint/README.md

 [Stylelint](https://stylelint.io/) is a mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
 ## Details
+Using [Zasaf](https://github.com/zweitag/html-css-guidelines) as our in-house approach to write modular CSS with easily maintainable and scalable stylesheets, we have a very opinionated picture of what our CSS should look like.
+Therefore, we decided to use a project-wide configuration and deviate from the standard rules.
+The configuration provided in this repository helps on the one hand to write better CSS and on the other hand to fulfil part of the goals and guidelines of Zasaf.The configuration provided in this repository helps on the one hand to write better CSS and on the other hand to fulfil part of the goals and guidelines of Zasaf.

 [The documentation](https://stylelint.io/user-guide/configure) is very good and explains each rule (and a lot more) in detail.